Exercise Beats Drug Therapy

 I'm not as enthusiastic:

 Combining multiple drugs into a single formulation doesn't represent a better therapeutic strategy...it's still drug therapy.
 Prescribing the PolyPill in lieu of exercise for these conditions is like treating the symptoms of iron-deficiency anemia without replacing iron stores, or, treating the symptoms of hypothyroidism without prescribing levothyroxine.
-It is illogical to treat the symptoms of a problem without first fixing the cause of the problem!
+It is illogical to treat the manifestations of a problem without first fixing the cause of the problem!

 Because of less-than-adequate results, continuing to attack lifestyle-related health problems with drugs and complex (and expensive!) procedures doesn't make much sense.
 The way I see it, prescribing drugs for lifestyle-related disease is about as silly as a dentist trying to prevent cavities by using drug therapy while ignoring the benefits of brushing and flossing!
 A lifestyle-related health problem requires a change in behavior, not drug therapy.